Culture Class: Experience Dominican Culture first-hand

 Due to its central location between the mountain range of the Cordillera Septentrional and the Atlantic Ocean, Sosua is the ideal starting point to explore Dominican country life.
 It is also a unique place to learn more about Jewish heritage in the DR.

-IIC Sosua is situated in the district of El Batey within a stone’s throw of the city center and just a 5-min walk from the main beach.
-The school building, sheltered by impressive old trees and lush vegetation, offers the ideal ambiance for concentrated learning in a tropical surrounding.
+The Sosua School is centrally located in Sosua in the district of El Batey, within a stone’s throw of the next beach and a little colmado (typical Dominican mom-and-pop store).
+The school building, surrounded by a colorful tropical garden, offers the ideal ambiance for concentrated learning in a relaxing surrounding.
+Classes often take place on one of the sheltered, airy terraces outside.

 For prices of the culture add-ons, please see our price list.